rakesh-i/MicroPython-Encoder-motor/README.md

   p.setSpeed(100,m)             # setSpeed(Speed in RPM, Motor object)
   #p.setSpeed(-100,m)           # For reverse direction
 ```
-#### Note: Swap the C1 and C2 pins if encoder counts in only one direction

 ### Closed loop position control
 ```
 from encoder_N20_esp import Motor, PID